mbrav/archive/graffiti/README.md

 # graffiti-data
 *by Jessica Herzog & Michael Braverman*

-nyc-data is based on many asbpect of this project
+nyc-data is based on this project

 A data visualization based on [DSNY Graffiti Reports]( https://data.cityofnewyork.us/City-Government/DSNY-Graffiti-Information/gpwd-npar) from [ NYC OpenData](https://data.cityofnewyork.us/).